kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 terminated by calling the eviction API endpoint.

 Pods that are unable to be terminated:
-- EvictionRequest's `.status.activeInterceptorName` field is empty.
-- EvictionRequest's `.status.activeInterceptorCompleted` field is true and there is no other interceptor to select.
+- EvictionRequest's `.status.activeInterceptors` list is empty and `.status.processedInterceptors`
+  length is equal to `.spec.interceptors`.
-- 30 minutes has elapsed since EvictionRequest's `.status.heartbeatTime` or from `.metadata.creationTimestamp` if
+- 30 minutes has elapsed since EvictionRequest's `.status.interceptors[].heartbeatTime` of the active interceptor or from `.metadata.creationTimestamp` if `.status.interceptors[].heartbeatTime` is nil.
-  `.status.heartbeatTime` is nil.

 API-initiated eviction of DaemonSet pods and mirror pods is not supported.
 However, the EvictionRequest can still be used to terminate them by other means.